Simplified Home Buyer’s Guide

 Visit the Lawyer to sign your Mortgage Documents

-– Complete the transaction and get your Keys on
+Close the Deal – Complete the transaction and get your Keys on

 Possession Day!